To avoid any potential issues with License File operation, consider upgrading the license manager software whenever you upgrade MATLAB® software.

-Make sure you have your email address and your MathWorks Account password handy.
+Make sure that you have your email address and your MathWorks Account password handy.
 You will need them to log in to your account during installation.
 If you have multiple licenses associated with your account, know the number of the license you want to install.

-If you don't have a MathWorks Account, you can create one during installation.
+If you do not have a MathWorks Account, you can create one during installation.
 However, you must have an Activation Key.
 An Activation Key is the unique code that identifies a license.
 It is used to activate the license.
 The Activation Key also allows licensed end users to associate their MathWorks Account with a license.
 Ask the administrator of the license for the Activation Key.

 Windows Systems — Get the name and password of the administrator account on your computer.

 Mac OS X Systems — Get the name and password of an administrator account on your computer.
-The administrator account is the user account you set up when you configured your Mac OS X system; this is not your MathWorks Account.
-During installation, you must enter this name and password in the Authenticate dialog box, shown below.
+The administrator account is the user account you set up when you configured your Mac OS X system; this account is not your MathWorks Account.
+During installation, you must enter this name and password in the Authenticate dialog box,

-Consider disabling virus checking software and Internet security applications on your system for the duration of the installation process.
+Consider disabling virus checking software and internet security applications on your system for the duration of the installation process.
 These applications can slow down or cause the installation process to appear to become unresponsive (hang).

 Download the installer from the MathWorks website or locate your MATLAB DVD.

-When you select an installer on the website, you receive the files that the installer needs to run on your selected platform, not the product files.
+When you select an installer on the website, you receive the files that the installer needs in order to run on your selected platform, not the product files.
 Run the installer to select products that you want to install on the computer where you are logged in.
 The installer downloads the products that it needs from MathWorks, if necessary.

 Start the installer.
 The method you use to start the installer depends on your platform and whether you download the installer from the MathWorks website or use a DVD.